tadahiroueta/wordle/README.md

     - Enter ```https://github.com/tadahiroueta/wordle.git```

 ## Usage

 1. Run the iOS simulator by clicking the ```▶``` button

+2. Type your guesses on the text field.
+There are more instructions by the question button on the top left of the screen.

+3. Games will reset a few seconds after being completed.

 <img src="https://github.com/tadahiroueta/wordle/blob/main/samples/bad-game.gif" alt="bad-game" width="248rem" />